aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/_index.md

             // Set the 2nd row as the first visible row in the worksheet. worksheet1.firstVisibleRow = 1;

-            // Save the excel file.
+            // Save the Excel file.
             const outputData = workbook.save(SaveFormat.Excel97To2003);
             const blob = new Blob([outputData]);
             const downloadLink = document.getElementById('downloadLink');